Jaffer-sadiq/GitHub-Actions/Labfiles/Module-1-Workflow-Setup.md

    ![The `New Repository` creation form in GitHub.](../media/2dgn91.png "New Repository Creation Form")

    > **Note**: If you observe any repository existing with the same name, please make sure you delete the Repo and create a new one.
 Please follow the step 6 to step 10.
-Else, skip to step 11.
+Else, skip to Task 2.

 1. In the upper-right corner, navigate to the user menu and select **Your repositories** ***(1)***.